-- Flexible transportation rewards: Whether you ride to work on a subway, or bus or a ferry, or drive on a tollway, you’ll earn 3 points per $1 spent on your commute and weekend travels, no matter how you get around.
+- Flexible transportation rewards: Whether you ride to work on a subway, bus, or ferry, or drive on a tollway, you’ll earn 3 points per $1 spent on your commute and weekend travels, no matter how you get around.
 Public parking, taxis, and limousines are included, too.
-These expansive transportation rewards are unusual for a low-cost everyday reward card.
+The More Reward’s card’s expansive transportation rewards are unusual for a low-cost everyday reward card.

 - Low ongoing interest rate and few fees: For such a high-value card, you’d expect to see a higher interest rate or bigger fees to help pay the cost of maintaining the rewards program.
-But the APR is well below average for a rewards card.
+However, its APR is significantly lower than average.
 The card also waives most fees, including balance transfer, cash advance, and foreign transaction fees.

-- Credit union membership required: To apply for this card, you need to be connected to the military or to the Department of Defense (for example, as an active duty service member, retiree, veteran, a family member of one of those, or a civilian employee of the DOD).
+- Credit union membership required: To be a member and get this card, you need to be connected to the military or to the Department of Defense (for example, as an active-duty service member, retiree, veteran, a family member of one of those, or a civilian employee of the DOD).